STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ## Testing

 Testing was ongoing throughout the entire build.
-I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
+I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
+Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
+I have also physically tested the responsivness of the site on a number of different devices.

 The following issues were raised during my mid project meeting with my mentor: